This story is read aloud at: https://youtu.be/7Z5SxSL40QI

-“Use the nippers and let’s get this show on the road!” shouted Henry.
+“Use the nippers, and let’s get this show on the road!” shouted Henry.

-There was some eye rolling amongst the hired hands.
+There was some eye-rolling amongst the hired hands.
 “I’m not bossy, I just know what you should be doing,” said Henry from inside the coach.
 He was always repulsed with the help.

 Instead of the nippers, the man used a rasp to bevel a splitting hoof.
 They were about to be on their way again when Henry just couldn’t contain himself.
 “I’m never wrong.
 There are just different levels of right,” he said.

-Henry nodded-off back to sleep, so James resumed journaling.
-“I like the sound of Henry not talking,” he wrote.
-“And he likes it when I’m silent, too, but only because he thinks that I’m listening.
+Because Henry went back to sleep, James resumed journaling.
+I like the sound of Henry not talking, he wrote.
+And he likes it when I’m silent, too—but only because he thinks that I’m listening.
 Oh, the stress of that man.
-Too bad punching Henry is frowned upon.”
-James wrote.
+Too bad punching Henry would be frowned upon.

 Meanwhile, Henry dreamt of the specter of the Virgin Mary he’d seen at the Magnolia Hotel the previous night.
-The shadows had played tricks on his mind as the wall had no apparition that morning.
+The shadows had played tricks on his mind, as the wall had no apparition that morning.
 Nevertheless, Henry was a bit anxious.
-He secretly owned an unusual feather with the “The Madonna with Baby Jesus” on it.
-He was an atheist, but his protected feather was VERY important to him.
+He secretly owned an unusual feather with the Madonna and baby Jesus on it.
+He was an atheist, but his protective feather was very important to him.

-Henry and James stepped out of the hotel to see a ruckus which was growing by the second.
-It was Anglos versus Mexicans in what was probably the town’s biggest riot since the days of the Comanches.
+Henry and James stepped out of the hotel to see a ruckus—which was growing by the second.
+It was Anglos versus Mexicans in what was probably, the town’s biggest riot since the days of the Comanches.